-KINE-R 275 Leadership and Teamwork Development (3 cr.)
+KINE-R 275 Leadership and Teamwork Development

-The primary goal of this course is to develop effective, competent, and responsible leaders who are able to successfully influence others while accomplishing a goal.#This course is unique because it encompasses variables such as personal identity, leadership, group dynamics, strengths and talents, and cultural awareness.
-Working with these variables, it is the intent of this course to teach teamwork, creative problem solving, and leadership behavior.#Upon completion of this course, students will recognize and demonstrate effective leadership, teamwork, and personal skills.
+(3 cr.)
+To develop effective, competent, and responsible leaders who are able to successfully influence others while accomplishing a goal.
+This course encompasses variables like personal identity, leadership, group dynamics, strengths and talents, and cultural awareness.
+Upon completion of this course, students will recognize and demonstrate effective leadership, teamwork, and personal skills.